veertuinc/anka-docs/_partials/anka-build-cloud/advanced-security-features/groups-group-permissions.md

 ---
 ---

-#### Group Permissions
+#### Groups + Group Permissions

 {{< hint warning >}}
-Do not confuse Node Groups with Group Permissions.
+Do not confuse Node Groups with Groups/Group Permissions.
 {{< /hint >}}

 Under the Permissions section of the Controller UI (`https://<controller address>/#/permission-groups`), let's create a group for our nodes to be able to connect.